sifzerda/ImageUp/README.md

 ## (1) Description

 A small project to make an image uploading and hosting app.
+Image hosting through a free tier account (1 year trial) on Microsoft Azure.

+Images are sent to my storage container on Azure, and retrieved from the container and displayed on the page, with newly created URL

 Lessons learned from building this project: